 Can I still use your On Demand services?

-This situation is under constant review and if circumstances change we will let you know, with up to date information available on the On Demand homepage.
+You can find up to date information available on the On Demand homepage.